Travel Guide to Kjölur route F35 in Iceland

 We at Icerental 4x4 specialize in 4x4 vehicles providing a wide range of vehicles in all sizes and ages so all groups can find their fit.

 Suzuki Jimny - A small off-road SUV recommended for two, but which accommodates up to four passengers.
 This highly dependable compact 3-door model fits 2-3 bags.
-It also has large windows to see Iceland’s landscapes, plus a radio/CD player to listen to your favorite music.
+It also has large windows to see Iceland’s landscapes, plus a radio/CD player to listen to your favourite music.

 Dacia Duster – Dacia Duster has been one of the most popular rental vehicles in Iceland in the past years.
 It has 4x4, where you can also lock the differential if necessary.
 It is suitable for four-person with luggage.
-It has good ground clearance and is very fuel-efficient for a 4x4 vehicle.
+It has the good ground clearance and is very fuel-efficient for a 4x4 vehicle.

 Suzuki Grand Vitara – The Suzuki Grand Vitara is perfect for groups of up to 5 people.
-It has a large luggage space of almost 750 liters.
+It has a large luggage space of almost 750 litres.
 It has a powerful engine 2,4l and 4WD that can handle all conditions very well.
 We have it available in three models.
 Both Automatic and Manual.

-Our Camping Cars – We have a wide range of 4x4 camping cars available during the summertime that is perfect for traveling to Kjölur.
+Our Camping Cars – We have a wide range of 4x4 camping cars available during the summertime that is perfect for travelling to Kjölur.
 All from Suzuki Jimny, Dacia Duster, Suzuki Grand Vitara, and also Dodge Durango with XXL rooftop tent for 3-4 people.
 You can read more about our rooftop tent rooftop tent campers and our camping equipment

 When Traveling to Kjölur/Kjalvegur

 It is important to respect nature while driving to Kjölur.
 The landscape is very delicate and it needs to be shown full respect.
 Driving off-road is illegal in Iceland and it can lead to heavy fines.